Microalbumin, Random, Urine

 Assessing the potential for early onset of nephropathy in diabetic patients

-In random urine specimens, normal urinary albumin excretion is <17 mg/g creatinine for males and <25 mg/g creatinine for females.(2)
+In random urine specimens, normal urinary albumin excretion is below 17 mg/g creatinine for males and below 25 mg/g creatinine for females.(3)

-A ratio of albumin/creatinine of > or =300 is indicative of overt proteinuria.
+A ratio of albumin:creatinine of 300 or higher is indicative of overt proteinuria.

 Due to biologic variability, positive results should be confirmed by a second, first-morning random or 24-hour timed urine specimen.
 If there is discrepancy, a third specimen is recommended.
 When 2 out of 3 results are in the microalbuminuria range, this is evidence for incipient nephropathy and warrants increased efforts at glucose control, blood pressure control, and institution of therapy with an ACE inhibitor (if the patient can tolerate it).